dibyaaaaax/flairDetector/README.md

 This is a flask based project hosted on [Heroku] (https://evening-basin-22130.herokuapp.com/).
 It is developed entirely using Python.

 PRAW was used to extract **170 posts** belonging to each of the flairs mentioned at `/r/india`.
 170 data per flair were chosen because a `memory limit error` showed up while trying to store more data than that on mongoDB.
 Running this project on Heroku often gave a `timeout error` when the data was extracted from mongoDB Atlas as it returns data in a batch of few hundreds and stops in between batches.
-To prevent that from happening, the code has been tweaked a little to read from a **_pickle_** file rather than from the database.
-Everything that is on mongo database has also been store in a file called `data.pickle`.
+To prevent that from happening, the code was tweaked a little to read from a **_pickle_** file rather than from the database.
+Everything that is on mongo database was also store in a file called `data.pickle` for Heroku.
+Since the file was too big and the code runs fine on local machine, the file was disregarded while uploading the project to Github.

 The document was processed using `nltk` and stored on mongoDB Atlas.